 Image Credit: Suzanne Phillips 2025

-Share your experience of the harmful algal bloom and help shape a proposed public artwork guided by the local community.
+We recently asked you to share your experience of the harmful algal bloom and help shape a proposed public artwork guided by the local community.

 To inform the theme and location of the artwork, we’d love to hear: